MUSEUM HOME - RUGBY RELICS HOME

 84-cap-1.jpg (91828 bytes)

-Wales Rugby League Cap 1927-8 awarded to Albert Green.
-(There is some confusion to Albert's surname, in later years he changed it to Jones).
-The cap by Nicholl & Brown of Halifax is in excellent condition.
-Ref: CC72-rlcpwa
+Wales Rugby League Cap 1927-8 awarded to Albert Green / Jones.
+The cap is by Nicholl & Brown of Halifax.

 74-cap-2.jpg (90809 bytes)